clingen-data-model/website-clinicalgenome/README.md

-# website-clinicalgenome
+# Clinicalgenome.org Website Product
-The foundation and background for how the clinicalgenome.org website as a product is structured.
+** website-clinicalgenome ** - The foundation and background for how the clinicalgenome.org website as a product is structured.

+## How To Use
+- This repo is allows users and stakeholders a single place to learn about the clinicalgenome.org website product without having to know about each of the different code repositories.
+- ** Users and stakeholders can assign issues and tickets here. **  The product owner will reassign and/or splitout the issues to the approporate development teams and repos outline below.

 ## Code Repositories
 - [Code Repo for WWW - www.clinicalgenome.org](https://github.com/clingen-data-model/clingen-marketing)